Arla Foods UK: Products

 Arla is the largest supplier of fresh milk and cream in the United Kingdom, producing over 2.2 billion litres of milk per year.
 It produces two premium milk brands: Cravendale filtered milk, which undergoes a filtration process to remove bacteria before pasteurization; and Lactofree milk, from which lactose is removed, making it suitable for most lactose intolerant people.
 Lactofree was launched in January 2006, and is available in the United Kingdom.
 Arla began licensing its lactose removing patent to other producers, in September 2010.
 Up to September 2010, Lactofree had seen growth by 37% year on year.
 As of July 2021, Lactofree is worth 70.8% of the UK's lactose free milk market.
 Following the success of Lactofree milk, Arla introduced a range of lactose-free products, including cheese and yoghurt.

 As well as fresh milk, Arla produces butter under its popular brands Anchor and Lurpak.
-In 2017, Alra made the decision to switch to British dairy from imported New Zealand dairy for its Anchor brand.
+In 2017, Arla made the decision to switch to British dairy from imported New Zealand dairy for its Anchor brand.
 Lurpak continues to utilise imported dairy from Denmark, where the bulk of Arla's farms are located.
 Other products include fromage frais, yoghurts (Skyr yogurt) and the blue cheeses Rosenborg and Danish Blue.
 The firm also produces fruit juice.